hatamzad/blackjack/README.md

-Blackjack Game in Python
+Blackjack Game in Python:

 This repository contains a simple console-based implementation of the classic card game Blackjack in Python.

-Overview
+Overview:

 The game allows a player to play Blackjack against a dealer, with the following features: